KyGost/InnerWorlds/README.md

 This is a (progressive) web app for assisting in the management and organisation of DID/OSDD.

 ## Quality
-No quality, at all, is guaranteed for this project; code or alike.
-Regrets, however, are. (haha)
+No quality, at all, is guaranteed for this project; neither for code nor alike.
+Regrets, however, certainly are. (haha)

 ## Continuing the work
 If you want to, feel free to make a fork.